Posts Tagged 'bloomington'

 Anyway, among other things, we read Sebastian Brock and Susan Ashbrook Harvey’s translation of the section of the Second Letter of Simeon of Beth-Arsham that deals with the martyrdoms of the women during the Himyarites’ sack of Najran, and the in-class discussion sparked something for me.
 Other students were focused on the gory nature of the martyrdom details for their own sake — I specifically remember one person commenting, “I never understood the connection people draw between martyrdom and sadomasochism before now” — but it was clear to me that there was something else governing how those details were conveyed, namely shared liturgical experience.
 I raised this point, and I still remember the look that I got as clear as day.
 Needless to say, it didn’t get a lot of traction in class, but when paper topics had to be proposed, I mentioned it to the professor as a possibility.
 “I can almost guarantee you I won’t buy your argument,” he said.
 “You’ll have to go a long way for me to see it as at all legitimate.”
 Well, that’s a challenge, now isn’t it?
 I wrote the paper, making what I saw as explicit as I could and relating it to known liturgical practices as clearly as I was able.
 I presented an overview in class, and the professor was quiet for a moment.
 “You know,” he said, “not only am I convinced, but now I can’t see it any other way.
 Good for you.”

 Later, as I was applying for IU’s Religious Studies graduate program, the paper was used as my writing sample.
 At the same time, I was alerted to one of the big religious studies journals doing a themed issue on religious violence; I figured, hey, what the heck, if it gets in it can only help the application, and I sent them the paper.
 I also submitted it to Dorushe, a graduate conference on Syriac studies that was being held at Notre Dame.
 Well, the outcome of the Religious Studies application was detailed, if somewhat obscurely, here; as far as the paper went, it got into Dorushe, but the response from the journal was a little more ambivalent.
 The answer was ultimately no, but they included the reviewers’ comments, and said that if I were to revise it they would be willing to look at it again (while making it clear that this was not a “revise and resubmit”).
-Since at that point I didn’t think I was going to have the chance to grad school, publication didn’t really matter anymore, and I shoved the paper and the comments sheet in a drawer.
+Since at that point I didn’t think I was going to have the chance to go to grad school, publication didn’t really matter anymore, and I shoved the paper and the comments sheet in a drawer.
 The Dorushe experience was a little weird in some ways (maybe due more to some heightened self-consciousness on my part than anything), but I met some interesting people, and Sidney Griffith, at least, liked the paper, saying, “The way you lay it out, it’s obvious.”

 After actually getting in to grad school, I thought to myself a number of times, I should go back and look at those reviewers’ comments, and finally last June I spent a few days thoroughly reworking the paper.
 I transferred it from Word to Scrivener, I restructured it following the reviewers’ suggestions, and did what was nearly a page one-rewrite so that it reflected better what my scholarly voice (to the extent that I might pretentiously assert the existence of such a thing) actually sounds like these days.
 Part of this involved reducing block quotes of secondary literature (a bad habit of which I was cured by the wonderful Prof. Sarah Bassett over in Art History, who in the three years that she’s been here has really proven herself to be one of the great, if somewhat unsung, reasons to study Late Antiquity at Indiana University) down to footnotes and paraphrases, and it also involved an overall refinement of the writing style.
 Don’t worry, I’m still wordy as hell, but I’ve tried to make the wordiness a little more elegant.
 Also, there’s some additional literature on the Najran incident that’s come out in the intervening five years, and I had to make sure that all got referenced properly.
 Anyway, once it was done, I opted to not go back to the original publication, instead sending it off to The Journal of Early Christian Studies.
 In September, I got a note back from the editor telling me that the reviewers’ recommendation was “revise and resubmit”, saying that this was good news and if I took the feedback seriously, there was no reason I couldn’t have a publishable article.
 By November the revision was re-submitted, and I got word back this last Tuesday that it was in.
 Now, I have some style adjustments to make before it’s totally done, but at this stage of the game it looks like it will be appearing in the Spring 2013 issue.